Control of nonlinear Compton scattering in a squeezed vacuum

 with $E^{\mu}_a(x,\bm{k})=e^{\mu}_a(\bm{k})\exp(-i(kx))$ and

-Thus, by repeating the reasoning in the purely coherent case, we conclude that strong-field QED in a squeezed vacuum can be formulated by simply quantizing the Dirac field in the Furry picture and the electromagnetic field according to Eq. (\ref{A_Z}).
-Three remarks are in order: 1) The function multiplying the annihilation (creation) operator $a_j(\bm{k})$ ($a^{\dag}_j(\bm{k})$) also contains a term proportional to $\exp(i(kx))$ ($\exp(-i(kx))$), which is qualitatively different from the case without squeezing; 2) We are implicitly assuming that the interaction of the Dirac field with the quantized field $A^{\mu}_Z(x)$ can be treated perturbatively, which will be discussed in detail below; 3) The case of processes occurring in the squeezed coherent state $\ket{ZB}=S(z)D(b)\ket{0}$ can be worked out analogously and the identity $S(z)D(b)=D(B)S(z)$ \cite{Mandel_b_2013}, with
+By repeating the reasoning in the purely coherent case \cite{SM}, we conclude that strong-field QED in a squeezed vacuum can be formulated by quantizing the Dirac field in the Furry picture and the electromagnetic field according to Eq. (\ref{A_Z}).
+A few remarks are in order: 1) The present method allows one to take into account a background field with pronounced quantum features, like the squeezed field; 2) The function multiplying the annihilation (creation) operator $a_j(\bm{k})$ ($a^{\dag}_j(\bm{k})$) also contains a term proportional to $\exp(i(kx))$ ($\exp(-i(kx))$), which is qualitatively different from the case without squeezing; 3) The case of processes occurring in the squeezed coherent state $\ket{ZB}=S(z)D(b)\ket{0}$ can be worked out analogously by exploiting the commutation relation between the operators $S(z)$ and $D(b)$ \cite{Mandel_b_2013}.

-shows that it is essentially equivalent to the situation studied here.
-However, one can show that in the squeezed-coherent case also the background electromagnetic field is affected by the squeezing, which will investigated in an upcoming publication.